 If the vomiting has stopped, continue practicing these points four times a day, but practice the mini routine at different times during the day (e.g. morning, noon, late afternoon, evening).
 Massage at least one hour before or after you eat.
 And you can stop massaging the points when the illness has passed.

 Do NOT exceed the recommended times.
 Massaging more does not make the flu go away quicker as the body still needs the physical passage of time to heal.
-Over-massaging the points can trigger the release of long-held toxins in the digestive system, and when you’re ill, this is not the time for a cleanse.
-If you or your child’s condition does not improve, please see your doctor.
+Over-massaging the points can trigger the release of long-held toxins in the digestive system, and when one is ill, this is not the time for a detoxing cleanse.
+Be sure to see a doctor, especially if your child’s condition does not improve.

 An Ounce of Prevention…

-Ideally, you should practice Chinese Reflexology regularly BEFORE you get sick.
-Think of the reflexology like a tool.
+Ideally, you should practice Chinese Reflexology regularly BEFORE you need to.
+Think of reflexology like a tool.
 If a tree fell on your house and you needed to clear it away, wouldn’t it be better if you knew how to use a chainsaw before you started cutting?

-Similarly, it’s better to be familiar with massaging your reflexology points before you need to use them.
+Similarly, it’s better to be familiar with massaging reflexology points before you need to use them.
 When you feel calm and confident, you’re much more useful to yourself and your kids.
-Plus, practicing Chinese Reflexology regularly helps strengthen and balance your body’s energy meridians, making it less likely for you to get sick.